Moving To Hong Kong From The UK

 If you are moving to Hong Kong, whether to Hong Kong Island, Kowloon, or one of the smaller islands, Britannia Movers International has the local knowledge and experience to tailor the move to your individual needs.

 Importing Personal Effects to Hong KongShipments of used household and personal effects may be imported duty free provided that the shipper has owned and used them prior to shipment.
 Your local Britannia Member will provide you with detailed customs regulations.
-We do not recommend importation of alcohol as the duties are extremely high.
-All necessary documentation must be completed and submitted when requested, before your shipment is dispatched.
+We do not recommend importing alcohol as the duties are extremely high.
+All necessary documentation must be completed and submitted when requested before your shipment is dispatched.
 Please note that you must be in the country in order to successfully complete all customs clearance procedures.
-Britannia and our agents will assist you with completion of customs formalities.
-To assist us with this please let us have a copy of your passport (and visa if applicable).
+Our agents will assist you with the completion of customs formalities.
+To help us with this, we may need a copy of your passport (and visa if applicable).
 The required documentation will be supplied to you on arrival. |

 |